Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Astrophysical interpretation

 \subsection{Upper limits}

-Other astrophysical interpretations rise from the detection efficiency results in the absence of a coherent event with sufficient significance to indicate a detection.
-It is evident the need for a greater rate of astrophysical events producing signals reaching the Earth with low strain amplitudes to achieve a sufficient probability of detection.
-Consequently, some of these events could be detected even if the $h_\text{rss}$ are linked to low detection efficiency.

-On the other hand, events with greater strain amplitude have higher detection efficiency and do not require hitting the Earth at a greater rate to be detected.
-From this perspective, it is possible to set upper limits in the burst source population rate by recalling the Poisson distribution of potential astrophysical sources, i.e., the measure of a number of random independent burst events and uncorrelated in the livetime $T$.
+In the absence of an event with sufficient significance to indicate a detection, the efficiency results suggest other astrophysical interpretations.
+For example, GW bursts with low-strain amplitudes must occur more frequently to be detected, while bursts with high-strain amplitudes are more likely to be detected even if they occur less frequently.
+Based on the search sensitivity, it is feasible to set upper limits on the rate of GW burst using the Poisson distribution of potential astrophysical sources and link them to the strain amplitude.

-The upper limit on the total event rate at 90\% confidence level is:
+Under the assumption of a Poisson distribution of random independent events (injections) in the livetime $T$, the upper limit on the total event rate at 90\% confidence level (C.L.) is given by:

 where $2.3 = -ln(1 - 0.9)$.
 In this case, the denominator is $\sum_i \epsilon_i T_i$ where the index $i$ indicates that the values of detection efficiencies $\epsilon$ and zero-lag livetime $T$ corresponds to the O3a and O3b trials.
-More information about the mathematical description of event rate upper limits can be seen at~\cite{upper_limit,upper_limit3, upper_limit2}.
-In the limit of strong signals ($\epsilon_{i} \approx 1 $) the quantity $\sum_i \epsilon_i T_i$ goes to 195.9 days, resulting in a 90\% confidence upper limit rate of $4.29$ events $yr^{-1}$ in the [3150-3260] Hz band.

-Figures~\ref{upper_limit_RD} and~\ref{upper_limit_SG} show these upper limits as a function of signal strength ($h_\text{rss}$) for Ring-Down and Sine-Gaussian waveforms, respectively.
-The event rate exclusion curve can be used in the statistics to bind the rate of gravitational-wave events coming from a known source population and discern it to particular amplitudes.
+Further mathematical details concerning event rate upper limits can be found in \cite{upper_limit,upper_limit3, upper_limit2}.
+In the limit of strong signals ($\epsilon_{i} \approx 1 $) the quantity $\sum_i \epsilon_i T_i$ goes to 195.9 days, resulting in a 90\% confidence upper limit rate of $4.29$ $yr^{-1}$ in the [3150-3260] Hz band.
+Figures~\ref{upper_limit_RD} and~\ref{upper_limit_SG} show these upper limits as a function of signal strength for Ring-Down and Sine-Gaussian waveforms, respectively.
+These upper limits can be used to constrain the rate of gravitational-wave events originating from a known source population and discern their specific amplitudes.